Assessment Notices are typically mailed out the first week of March every year. Tax Notices are typically mailed in late May every year.

 Download the School Support Declaration Form for a Company and view submission details.

 School Tax is based on property, not who owns the property.
 All taxable properties including residential and commercial are required to pay school tax.

-A Business Revitalization Zone (BRZ) is a program by which businesses in a specific area can raise and administer funds to improve and promote their businesses.
-Currently in Grande Prairie there is one BRZ and it is operated by the Downtown Association.
+A Business Improvement Area (BIA), formerly BRZ, is a program by which businesses in a specific area can raise and administer funds to improve and promote their businesses.
+Currently, in Grande Prairie there is one BIA and it is operated by the Downtown Association.
 The City of Grande Prairie collects tax dollars on their behalf.
-For more information on the Grande Prairie BRZ contact the Downtown Association at 780-538-1909 or visit www.gpdowntown.com.
+For more information on the Grande Prairie BIA contact the Downtown Association at 780-538-1909 or visit www.gpdowntown.com.